 In 2020, the University of Michigan joined with the State of Michigan and other partners to launch the Michigan Connected Corridor, a significant mobility initiative to develop a first-of-its kind corridor for connected and automated vehicles (CAVs).
 This Detroit to Ann Arbor project is focused on improving transportation and mobility for communities in Southeast Michigan, and closing long-standing gaps in access to transit and transportation.
 The project is a public-private partnership that will continue Michigan’s leadership in smart infrastructure and the future of mobility.

 Cavnue, a subsidiary of Sidewalk Infrastructure Partners, serves as master developer for phase one of the initiative.
 Initial project partners include Ford Motor Co.; the University of Michigan with its Center for Connected and Automated Transportation (CCAT), world-class Mcity Test Facility, and Transportation Research Institute (UMTRI); and the American Center for Mobility (ACM).

 From Ann Arbor to the World

-Ultimately, what we learn in the controlled environment of the Mcity Test Facility can be applied on the streets of Ann Arbor through our connected and automated vehicle deployments, and then shared with Mcity’s industry and government collaborators in Michigan and beyond.
+Mcity’s reach and impact is extensive.
+What we learn in the controlled environment of the Mcity Test Facility can be applied on the streets of Ann Arbor and beyond through connected and automated vehicle deployments, and shared with Mcity’s collaborators in industry and government.